akansh2000/DBMS_Project/README.md

     Delimiter ;
     ```

-  * Produuct Table - To add into product table, given conditions that -
+  * Product Table - To add into product table, given conditions that -
     * If product already exists in the cart, then increment by one
     * else insert new values;
     ```sql